BigBradley/Randovania-Multiworld-Manual-APworld/README.md

 Every Multiworld compatible game in RDV is now locked behind its own item.
 Each game can be toggled on or off with a yaml option.
 You are not allowed to play any RDV game until you receive its item.

 Locations:
 - Collect one item from each game.
 Logically, these checks only require one game to do.
+If you can't obtain a single item with your starting game, just send the check anyways.
 - Collect percentages of the total item count in each game.
 Logically, these checks require all games.
 Don't be a stranger to going out of logic.
+If it is impossible to acquire all items in a game, collect as many as possible and then send the 100% items checks.
 - Beat individual RDV games.
 Logically, these checks require all games.
 Don't be a stranger to going out of logic.

 Goal: